vaxvms/terraform-provider-ovh/website/docs/r/dbaas_logs_cluster.html.markdown

 ## Attributes Reference

-Id is set to the input Id.
+Id is set to the cluster Id.
 In addition, the following attributes are exported:
 * `urn` - URN of the DBaaS
 * `cluster_type` - type of cluster (DEDICATED, PRO or TRIAL)
 * `dedicated_input_pem` - PEM for dedicated inputs